-100 (010).
-Introduction to Sociology (Fall, Winter, Spring; Staff).
+100. Introduction to Sociology (Fall, Winter, Spring; Staff).
 The basic concepts and perspectives of sociology, including a survey of the major social institutions, social aspects of personality, and the processes of social interaction.

-201 (051).
-Social Data Analysis (See Political Science 220).
+201. Social Data Analysis (See Political Science 220).
 The analysis of social science data.
 Emphasis on testing substantive hypotheses by means of computer data processing and statistical techniques.

-202 (062).
-Social Problems and Social Policy (Fall; Staff).
+202. Social Problems and Social Policy (not offered 2008-09).
 Identification of the social roots of major social problems (e.g., poverty, discrimination, violence, AIDS, teen pregnancy, health care) and a critical examination of current and alternative social policies for dealing with them.

-203 (063).
-Social Psychology (See Psychology 230)
+203. Social Psychology (See Psychology 230)

-204 (094).
-Social Construction of Deviance (Spring;).
+204. Social Construction of Deviance (Spring).
 An examination of "deviance" as a sociological phenomenon, including how the deviant label develops and how those so labeled are treated and controlled.
 Crime, prostitution, witch persecutions, mental illness, and the shaping of sexual identities and preferences are investigated.

-205 (065).
-Social Work and Human Services (Winter; Moffitt).
-The history of social services and patterns in wealth, poverty, mobility, and welfare policy.
+205. Social Work and Human Services (Fall; Moffitt).
+The history of social services and the development of the profession of social work.
+Social problems and society's response to these problems will be investigated.